ruepongJonathan/metadata-workflow/README.md

 * lessOrEq_PixelSize_Yaxis
 * lessOrEq_mzValue

-`filter_molecule()` filters the dataframe by detected molecules.
-It takes in a list of keys or values to filter by.
-Molecule must be represented by its ion formula.
-It adds in a new column called "Molecules" if the given dataframe does not have it. `annotate()` is called to include the new column "Molecules" which can be called before `filter_molecule()`.
+`filter_molecule()` filters the dataframe by molecules.
+These molcules are annotations on METASPACE.
+The function takes in a list of keys or values to filter by.
+Molecules must be represented by its ion formula.
+The function adds in a new column called "Molecules" if the given dataframe does not have it. `annotate()` is called to include the new column "Molecules" which can be called before `filter_molecule()`.
 The column is a list dataframes which contains annotations/results of the molecules detected in the dataset.